 AppSignal.com provides connections with other services such as Slack and PagerDuty to more effectively alert users about problems that are detected.
-These integrations can be manage through the UI on AppSignal.com on an application by application basis.
+These integrations can be managed through the UI on AppSignal.com on an application-by-application basis.

 Read more about which third-party integrations we offer.

-Every user using AppSignal has their own user account.
-With this user account you can configure your personal notifications just how you want it.
+Every user using AppSignal has a user account.
+With this user account you can configure notification preferences.

 Many users can belong to one or more organizations.
 No need for separate user accounts for every organization.